deanishe/alfred-workflow/_sources/user-manual/update.txt

 Supporting Alfred 2 and Alfred 3
 --------------------------------

-Alfred 3 workflows are fundamentally incompatible with Alfred 2.
+Workflows created *or edited* in Alfred 3 are fundamentally incompatible with Alfred 2, even if no Alfred 3-only features are used.

 If you want to make a new release of an existing workflow that breaks compatibility with Alfred 2, it's important that you use the alternate